-Read Genesis 1:26-2:17 and 3:1-9, noting-perhaps marking-each verse containing words God spoke directly to Adam.
+marking each verse containing words God spoke directly to Adam.
 What question did God ask in Genesis 3:9?
 Record it here in bold letters.

-Now, switch places with Adam and let the divine inquisition land on you.
+Now, switch places with Adam and let God's questions focus on you.
 Where are you?
 You have somewhere to go over these next six weeks, but any accurate route to your destination begins with your present location.
-Write directly to God, describing where you presently are in your life.
-If you're in a relatively good place, tell Him about it.
+Write directly to God, describing where you presently are in your life, whether it's good, painful, or lonely.
 Get specific like you would with someone who really cares and would rejoice with you.
-On the other hand, you may be in a monotonous place or a desperate, momentous, miserable, painful, or lonely place.
-Describe where you are with complete freedom of speech to God.
-In all likelihood, you're in a more nuanced place than one adjective can describe.
-Tell Him the complexities.
+Be absolutely honest with God and pour out all the complexities of your current situation.

-Truth be told, maybe you wish you could ask God the same question: "Lord, where are You?
-Where have You been recently?" or "Where were You when ... ?"
-Perhaps you know the answer biblically and theologically.
+You may wish you could ask God the same question: "Lord, where are You?
+Where have You been recently?" or "Where were You when?"
 Your head knows the Scripture promises that He will never leave you nor forsake you, but your heart presently feels like He is nowhere to be found.
-You really can ask Him where He is or, if it pertains to a previous season, where He was.
+You really can ask Him where He is or where He was in the past.
 Read Jeremiah 2:1-13, and then Job 23:1-10.
 One scenario depicts distance from God caused by man's idolatry.
 In the other, man was utterly innocent of blame.
-Let either or both of these prompt this section of your journaling to God.
+Let either or both of these passages shape this section of your journaling to God.
 Conclude your journaling today with Psalm 139:7-10, either borrowing the exact words of the psalmist or penning his expressions in your own words.

-Among the six investigative questions, one stands in complete distinction from the rest, upright on the page and usually on two feet.
+Who, what, when, where, why, how.
+Among the six investigative questions, one stands in complete distinction from the rest.
 Only one assumes an answer with a pulse.
-One alone obliges personage and, in the strictest sense of the word, personality.
-One alone is an intentional hand-off to an answer with opposable thumbs.
 Few other questions get more of our undivided attention, adoration, ire, and fascination than those that begin with the word who.

-Leave the question who? out of the equation and you may still have a quest of some sort, but it's a companionless hike on a desert island at the furthest pole from intimacy with God.
-It's like going it alone with a canteen of saltwater when we've been offered the company of One who can turn water into wine.
+Leave the who question out of the equation and you may still have a quest of some sort, but it's a companionless hike on a desert island at the furthest pole from intimacy with God.
 Intimacy is cast in complete dependency and remarkable transparency on the question who?
-In the divine quest, intimacy is most often born in what seems from a human perspective so subtle a shift that it's rarely memorable.
+In the divine quest, intimacy is most often born in a shift so subtle that it's rarely memorable.
 Somewhere along the way those coming to know God veer in their inquiry from, "Who is the Lord?" to "Who are You, Lord?"
-That which was sought about Him begins to be sought from Him.
-In spiritual terms the shift is tectonic and sufficient to rattle the gates of hell.
+What we once sought to know about Him, we now seek from Him.
+In spiritual terms, this shift is tectonic and sufficient to rattle the gates of hell.

-Authentic intimacy requires the quest for both identities.
 In terms of intimacy with God, the oceanic question "Who are You, Lord?" writes another in the wet sand of its high tide: "Who am I, Lord?"
-To hold to the mentality that the second question has no place at all can be noble in its humble intent, but it is not biblical.
-God expended wells of ink on the parchments of Scripture to answer a question that, while it may be a distant second, it is second nonetheless.
+To believe that the second question has no place at all can be noble, but it's not biblical.
+God expended wells of ink on the parchments of Scripture to answer a question that, while it may be a distant second, is second nonetheless.
 That He often uses the second question-who am I?-to bring people to the first-who is God?-is a testimony to His sheer mercy and patience.
-In that self-centric order, however, the question of who we are must be wholly reconsidered once we begin grasping truth about who He is.
+In that self-centric order, however, the question of who we are must be wholly reconsidered once we begin grasping the truth about who He is.
 Who we believe God to be does not change Him one whit, but our identities and destinies hinge all their hopes upon it.
 The little we believe He can do does not make Him one ounce less able, but it makes us woefully incompetent.